Optimal root recovery for uniform attachment trees and $d$-regular growing trees: Uniform attachment trees

-Recall from (\ref{weight_def}) that for $u=(u_1,\ldots,u_i)\in\mathbb{U}$, the weight of $u$ is $\rw(u)=\sum_{j=1}^i u_j$ which we will consider instead of the height $\hgt(u)$.
+This quantity exactly corresponds to the weight function defined in Section \ref{sect: sketch of proof}.
+Remark that $P_u$ is the product of exactly $\rw(u)$ independent Uniform$[0,1]$-distributed random variables.

 Building on Lemma \ref{Condition on size of subtrees}, we next show that with high probability, there are only finitely many nodes that are more central than the root in a infinite plane tree generated by the uniform attachment model.
 This is because the weights $\rw(u)$ of such nodes must stay bounded.
 Moreover, thanks to this fact, we will avoid some technical issues by considering only finitely many convergences at a time.

 \begin{lemma} For any $n\geq 1$, let $T_n \sim \mathrm{UA}(n)$.
 Then for all integers $m\geq 1$ and for all $\varepsilon\in (0,1)$, it holds that

 \end{lemma}